PhD in History

 Claire's participation in the public history courses with Professor Marty Blatt, showed her that academic work can be more public facing.

 Claire obtained a digital humanities certificate from researching schools that are named after people and why and how that doesn’t connect to Boston public schools.

 In the summer of 2020, Claire worked at WGBH Boston.
 She contributed to a project called PBS Learning Media: Assessing the Present, Envisioning the Future.

 During the fall 2020 semester, Claire is working at the Isabella Stewart Gardner Museum as the Thinking Through Art Doctoral Research Fellow in their museums education department.

 Claire has taught courses to students, exploring Boston history, public museums, and libraries.
 She's passionate about getting students to learn about Boston's history.

 Claire hopes to have a job in museum education, public history, or cultural resources.

-“Northeastern seems to recognize the value in connecting pragmatic, non-academic experiences with traditional university learning opportunities – not everyone wants to work on projects that have a purely academic audience of experts, and these ‘real world’ experiences allow grad students to do work that may be more public-facing or wide-reaching.”
+“Northeastern recognizes the value in connecting pragmatic, non-academic experiences with traditional university learning opportunities – not everyone wants to work on projects that have a purely academic audience of experts, and these ‘real world’ experiences allow graduate students to do work that may be more public-facing or wide-reaching.”